drawal1/rocknbot_qa_pairs/iddm_qa_pairs.md

 # Question/Answer Pair 2

-Question: How do I create a virtual view of Entra ID (formerly named Azure AD)?
+Question: How do I create a virtual view of Entra ID (formerly named Azure AD) in RadiantOne v7.4?

 Answer: To create a virtual view of Entra ID in RadiantOne v7.4, you can follow these steps:
 1. In Entra ID, create an application and make note of the APPLICATION ID and SECRET KEY generated.
 You will need these values in the next steps.